changliwei/tmux/README.md

 ----
 first to make sure to install tmux

-the git the tmux.conf to your home for special user or to /etc/tmux.conf for global all the user relative
+then git the tmux.conf to your home for special user or to /etc/tmux.conf for global all the user relative

 step by  step
 ----